(Full time) 2021 start

 Career opportunities

-This Cultural and Media Studies degree will equip you with important skills in communication, analysis, presentations and research as well as critical, visual and cultural awareness.
+This course equips you with essential skills in research, analysis, presentation and communication, as well as in critical audio-visual and cultural awareness.

-All of these qualities are valuable in diverse careers across a wide range of industries and roles such as the media, journalism, cultural and creative industries, education, politics, NGOs and the public sector.
+All these qualities are valuable in diverse careers across a wide range of industries and roles such as the media, journalism, cultural and creative industries, education, politics, NGOs and the public sector.

 Careers support

 We encourage you to prepare for your career from day one.
-Thats one of the reasons Leeds graduates are so sought after by employers.
+That’s one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
-Find out more at the Careers website.
+Find out more about Careers support.

 Study abroad and work placements